Life

 US Immigration Journal - H1B to EB2 NIW

 This post records my EB2 NIW journey, as I mailed out my petition package on April 7, 2026.
+If you understand what the title says, I feel sorry for us.

 My H1B stamping interview

 I had scheduled four weeks of PTO in case of administrative processing, but it never happened.
+Instead, I got three weeks to spend with my family in my hometown and with my partner in Shanghai.

-What is EB2?
+So what is EB2?

 EB2 stands for Employment-Based Immigration: Second Preference EB-2.
 You may be eligible if you are a member of the professions holding an advanced degree or its equivalent, or a person who has exceptional ability.